-Fast forward a few years, and my approach has radically changed.
-As I have learned more about healthy eating, natural hygiene and body care, and eliminating toxins from our home, I have also gained quite a bit more confidence when it comes to making medical decisions for my family.
-I no longer feel helpless when one of us gets sick, nor do I feel pressured to call the doctor, go to an urgent care clinic, or pop prescriptions for coughs, colds, stomach bugs, or rashes.
+Not to mention, I’ve gained confidence when it comes to making medical decisions for my family.
+I’m not helpless when we get sick — nor am I pressured to call the doctor, go to an urgent care clinic, or pop prescriptions for coughs, colds, stomach bugs, or rashes.

 “Let thy food be thy medicine.”

-I have found more comfort in Hippocrates’ words than I ever found in going to the doctor’s office.
-Keeping just a few basic foods in my pantry has proven to be the most effective and efficient thing I have ever done to keep my family well or to help our bodies combat sickness on the rare occasions when it happens.
+A few basic foods in my pantry have proven to be the most effective and efficient things I’ve ever done to keep my family well or help our bodies combat sickness.

 First, the basic sickness-fighting foods: